aarnau/ph4502c/README.md

 ## Introduction

 This repository contains the code for an external component of ESPHome that allows the integration of the PH4502C sensor for pH readings in water.
 The PH4502C sensor board operates at 5 volts, while the ESP32 works at a maximum voltage of 3.3 volts.
 Therefore, it is crucial to construct a voltage divider before connecting the sensor to the ESP32.
-This README provides a detailed guide on setting up the sensor, including a wiring diagram, calibration information, and ESPHome configuration examples.

 ## Voltage Divider Warning